 30 credits, Level 7 (Masters)

-In this module, you explore an area of the law where far-reaching effects of globalisation have produced considerable consequences: an area broadly termed ‘Information Law’.
+on this module, you explore an area of the law where far-reaching effects of globalisation have produced considerable consequences: an area broadly termed ‘information law’.
 These legal developments are driven at global level by institutions that make policy and regulation, and have also witnessed the evolution of existing institutions and rules.

 Areas affected by these changes range from international commercial relationships and trade to public policy questions regarding development, governance and access to technology.
 In this context, you will study these institutions to understand their constitution, structure, effectiveness and relevance.

 You will also study the most pressing policy choices faced by governments, institutions and stakeholders, and how those policy choices are translated into the law.
 In relation to information law, the module focuses on the institutions that regulate and police new technologies, particularly those related to the Information Society.